Shortcircuitboards/PCB-CNC/README.md

 First Testrun with thin Plywood: https://youtu.be/KufswjqJp_4 First Test with GFK : https://youtu.be/eDMas1sAJgw
+How to prepare Eagle files in FlatCam to GCODE: https://www.youtube.com/watch?v=ZhDrxoX4NBI

 If you wanna suport me, please buy with the Links i added.
 These are Affilate links, so it won´t cost you more but generates Points for me that i can start other cool pojects.
 Thanks :-)